oliverfaase/github-portfolio/README.md

 I developed an interactive ArcGIS StoryMap showcasing habitat assessment and restoration sites throughout the Port of Tacoma.

 The StoryMap combines interactive GIS mapping, high-resolution drone imagery, site descriptions, and aerial flyover videos.
-Visitors can navigate between habitat locations and explore environmental conditions, restoration work, and the environmental significance of individual sites.
+Visitors can navigate among habitat locations and explore environmental conditions, restoration work, and the significance of individual sites.

 ### Project Contributions